pdjr-n2k/ModuleOperatorInterface/README.md

 On a button release event there are several processing options:

 A **long button press** will result in *value* being passed to the current mode handler's validateAddress() method and if characterised valid being saved as an *address* for subsequent processing.
-In this case, the method will return one of ADDRESS_ACCEPTED or ADDRESS_REJECTED.
+The method will return one of ADDRESS_ACCEPTED or ADDRESS_REJECTED.

 A **short button press** consequent on a previously accepted *address* will result in a call to the current mode handler's processValue() method and, dependent upon the success or failure or this call, the return of one of VALUE_ACCEPTED or VALUE_REJECTED.